yonasstephen/ratelimiter/README.md

 4. hh:36 - hh:47
 5. hh:48 - hh:59

 Where hh is any hours in the clock.
 This algorithm is susceptible to spike near the window boundaries.
-For instance 5 requests at hh:11 and 5 requests at hh:12 are allowed because they happen to fall on 2 windows although if you see it without the windows, you are allowing 10 requests within 2 seconds.
+For instance 5 requests at hh:11 and 5 requests at hh:12 are allowed because they happen to fall on 2 windows although if you see it without the windows, you are allowing 10 requests within 2 minutes.

 ## Supported Data Store
 ### In-memory